Send download link to:

 imagesetting/repro – this involves converting the electronic data of the computer file into ‘film’ that the printer uses to make printing plates.
 With new technology, some printers no longer need film – they can create printing plates straight from disk (called ‘disk-to-plate’) which saves time and money.
 Imagesetting is rarely used in today’s modern print environment.

 printing – as the term implies, this involves the actual printing of the book.
-This can be done using either litho printing (long-run printing using wet ink) or digital printing (short-run printing using dry toner).
-The minimum print quantity for litho printing is generally 1000 units or more, whereas digital printing has become very economical for quantities of less than 1000.
+This can be done using either litho printing or digital printing.
+The minimum print quantity for litho printing is generally 750 units or more (publishers print in the thousands), whereas digital printing has become very economical for quantities less than 750.
 With digital printing, you can print as few as one copy of a book (see print-on-demand).
 Find out more about litho and digital printing.

 finishing – this refers to the process of folding the flat printed sheets, and then cutting, stitching and glueing them into their covers to create a book.
 It also refers to any special processes applied to the book, such as foiling and embossing.
 Finishing includes the type of binding to be used – basically, the finishing required to make the book after the sheets have been printed.